ivy-llc/ivy/docs/partial_source/deep_dive/15_ivy_tests.rst

 that is used by Hypothesis to generate data for the test.
 For example, let's write a strategy that generates a random data type -:

-Let’s define a template function for printing examples generated by the hypothesis integrated test functions.
+Let’s define a template function for printing examples generated by the Hypothesis integrated test functions.

 .. code-block:: python